 Pyramid Island is also a great place to have a picnic but if you didn’t pack a lunch, you can grab a bite to eat at the Pyramid Lake Resort, where every seat in the house has a great view of Pyramid Lake.
 You should check their website for the restaurant’s hours because I think they vary.
 When we arrived just after noon, the staff wasn’t sure if they were open for lunch yet or not!

-Next time we return to Jasper National Park, Mike and I plan on renting a kayak and taking it out on Pyramid Lake.
-We’re thinking it would be fun to go lake hopping- kayak a different lake every day!
+Next time we return to Jasper National Park, Mike and I plan to go kayaking on Pyramid Lake for a different perspective of the scenery.
+Maybe we’ll even go “lake hopping” and kayak a different lake every day!
 With so many gorgeous lakes right near the town of Jasper, why not?

 Tips for Visiting Pyramid and Patricia Lakes

 Location: Pyramid and Patricia Lakes are located along Pyramid Lake Road, north of the Jasper townsite.
 Drive time is about 15 minutes to Pyramid Lake.

 Activities: There are several trails in the area for hiking and mountain biking.
 There’s also a sandy beach and shoreside picnic sites at Pyramid Lake.
 Pyramid Lake Resort has canoe, kayak, and paddleboat rentals.
 In the winter, there’s a large skating rink cleared on Pyramid Lake and cross country ski trails.

 Accommodations in Jasper